SilverCrow2323/Sakura-Succubus-4-Vita/README.md

 Created using [Ren'Py PSVita Distribution Tool](https://github.com/SonicMastr/renpy-vita/releases/tag/v1.0)

 ## Known Bugs
 - **Settings and Load/Save Menu**: sometimes may be glitchy.
 The Quick Load/Save option works without issues.
+Seems that may be a common issue on the latest games from Winged Cloud.